Multidimensional Plasma Wake Excitation in the Non-linear Blowout Regime: Introduction

 There are several categories of PIC codes depending on the physics they retain/neglect.
 Reduced PIC codes use reduced versions of the Lorentz force (e.g., by neglecting relativistic effects), or reduced sets of Maxwell's equations (e.g., by neglecting magnetic fields).
 In spite of not retaining the full physics, these codes are typically very computationally effective, and allow for fast turn around simulation times when compared with full PIC codes.
 Full PIC codes employ almost no physical approximations.
 Particles advance under the relativistic Lorentz force, and the fields are updated with the full set of Maxwell's equations.
 Full PIC simulations are well suited to describe plasma accelerators in strongly non-linear regimes, but they are very computationally expensive, requiring the use of large super-computers.
 In order to optimize available computational infrastructures, and in order to better assist experimental design and interpretation, PIC algorithms have also seen significant advances.
 The most efficient PIC algorithms can currently achieve very high computing efficiencies from a few thousands up to more than a million cpu-cores~\cite{bib:fonseca_ppcf_2013}.
 One of the largest laser wakefield acceleration (LWFA) simulations sucessfuly ran in more than 200,000 cores, and enabled the simulation of fine details regarding the acceleration process, while reaching petascale sustainable performance in a production run~\cite{bib:fonseca_ppcf_2013}.

 Here we will review some of the key advances regarding wake excitation in the linear and the non-linear regimes, in one dimension and in multidimensions, complementing the analytical results with PIC simulation results.
 In Section~\ref{sec:nonlinear1d} we will describe a theory for linear and non-linear plasma wave excitation in one-dimension, and also discuss the physics of beam loading in one dimension.
 In Section~\ref{sec:fenoblowout} we will derive a phenomenological theory for multidimensional, non-linear plasma waves, capable of describing current experiments.
 We will then derive an analytical theory for the blowout regime in Section~\ref{sec:blowout} that predicts the full electromagnetic structure of the plasma wave.
 In Section~\ref{sec:beamloading} we will use the theoretical framework derived in Section~\ref{sec:blowout} in order to explore the physics of beam loading in the blowout regime.
-Some of the outstanding challenges for plasma-based accelerators are described in Section~\ref{sec:challenges} and in Section~\ref{sec:conclusions} we present the conclusions.
+We also discuss the role of structured laser pulses to expand plasma accelerators beyond current possibilities in Sec.~\ref{sec:structuredlight} and in Section~\ref{sec:conclusions} we present the conclusions.